Greco-Roman world: Ancient Rome

 Cicero expressed reservations concerning the republican form of government.
-While in his theoretical works he defended monarchy, or at least a mixed monarchy/oligarchy, in his own political life, he generally opposed men, like Julius Caesar, Mark Antony, and Octavian, who were trying to realize such ideals.
+While in his theoretical works he defended monarchy, or at least a mixed monarchy/oligarchy, his beliefs put him at odds with notable figures such as Julius Caesar, Cleopatra, Mark Antony, and Octavian, who sought to realize such ideals in Rome.
 Eventually, that opposition led to his death and Cicero can be seen as a victim of his own Republican ideals.

 Tacitus, a contemporary of Plutarch, was not concerned with whether a form of government could be analysed as a "republic" or a "monarchy".
 He analysed how the powers accumulated by the early Julio-Claudian dynasty were all given by a State that was still notionally a republic.
 Nor was the Roman Republic "forced" to give away these powers: it did so freely and reasonably, certainly in Augustus' case, because of his many services to the state, freeing it from civil wars and disorder.

 Tacitus was one of the first to ask whether such powers were given to the head of state because the citizens wanted to give them, or whether they were given for other reasons, for example, because one had a deified ancestor.
 The latter case led more easily to abuses of power.
 In Tacitus' opinion, the trend away from a true republic was irreversible only when Tiberius established power, shortly after Augustus' death in 14 CE, much later than most historians place the start of the Imperial form of government in Rome.
 By this time, too many principles defining some powers as "untouchable" had been implemented.

 By AD 211, with Caracalla's edict known as the Constitutio Antoniniana, and although one of the edict's main purposes was to increase tax revenue, all of the empire's free men became citizens with all the rights this entailed.
 As a result, even after the Fall of the Western Roman Empire, the people who remained within the lands, including Byzantium, that the empire comprised continued to call themselves Rhomaioi.
 Hellenes had been referring to pagan, or non-Christian, Greeks until the Fourth Crusade.

 Through attrition of Byzantine territory in the preceding 400 or so years, from perceived friends and foes alike (Crusaders, Ottoman Turks, and others), Constantinople, the capital of the Byzantine Empire (the Eastern Roman Empire) fell to the Turks led by Mehmed II in 1453.
 There is a perception that these events led to the predecessor of Greek nationalism through the Ottoman era and even into modern times.